 - 1 package tofu firm - completely drained

-- 2 15 oz cans chickpeas drained & rinsed
+- 3 cups chickpeas pre-cooked or 2 15 oz cans - drained & rinsed

 - 2 cups cauliflower florets